 Endurance: Humans vs Dogs

 Endurance is about keeping going for a long time without getting tired.
 While some dog breeds are known for their incredible speed and agility, others excel in long-lasting stamina.
 For example, Siberian Huskies and Alaskan Malamutes have been specifically bred for centuries to have remarkable endurance and resistance to fatigue, especially in cold climates.
-Their thick double coats enable them to withstand freezing temperatures and maintain energy levels over long distances, crucial for tasks like pulling heavy sleds across icy landscapes with minimal rest.
+Their thick double coats enable them to withstand freezing temperatures and maintain energy levels over long distances, which is crucial for tasks like pulling heavy sleds across icy landscapes with minimal rest.
 Moreover, these resilient dogs can adapt to harsh climates through their impressive fur that shields them from the biting cold, allowing them to conserve energy while traveling over large expanses of snow and ice.

 On the other hand, humans demonstrate different endurance due to their upright posture, effective sweating mechanism, and exceptional heat tolerance.
 These features make them highly efficient at regulating body temperature during physically demanding activities such as long-distance running.
 Unlike the endurance displayed by dogs during strenuous cold-weather activities, humans excel in maintaining a steady pace over long distances while managing their body heat in warmer environments.